conda/ceps/cep-releases.md

 ## Specification

-We propose a bimonthly (every two months) release schedule where the tagging/release occurs during the week (per ISO 8601, Monday through Sunday) of second Monday of the month.
+We propose a bimonthly (every two months) release schedule where the tagging/release occurs during the week (per ISO 8601, Monday through Thursday) of second Monday of the month.

 In a nod to our many different kinds of users we will propose a deprecation policy (to be defined in a later CEP) that allows for a slower adoption rate (i.e. users could update every 3-4 months instead).